SBCNY/Molecular-Biology-of-the-Cell/README.md

 # Molecular-Biology-of-the-Cell Ontology (MBCO) - Executable Windows application
 The folder "MBCO_windows_application" contains an excecutable windows application that allows scientists to analyze their data.
-Simply copy the folder "MBCO_windows_application" to any location on your hard drive and start the program by opening "Molecular_Biology_of_the_Cell_Ontology.exe".
+Simply copy that folder to any location on your hard drive and start the program by opening "Molecular_Biology_of_the_Cell_Ontology.exe".

 This folder also contains <b>MBCO version 1.1</b> (that contains a reference for each pathway-gene association).